 We can define current as the flow of electrically charged particles, mostly in those atoms which are electron-deficient.
 The standard symbol of current is capital I. The standard unit of current is ampere and it is denoted by A. Conversely, a current of one ampere is one coulomb of charge(6.24 x 1018 charge carriers) going past a given point per second.
 According to Physicists, Current is considered to move from relatively positive to negative points, and this is known as conventional current.
-Electrons are known to be the common negatively charged carriers and circulate from relatively negative to positive points.
+Electrons are known to be the common negatively-charged carriers and circulate from relatively negative to positive points.
 In this article, we will learn about the concepts of Current Density in a detailed manner.

 Types of Current

-Current can be divided into two types.
+The current can be divided into two types.

 - Direct current travels towards the same direction at all points, although the instantaneous magnitude can differ.